Browse all recipes →

 Texture and flavor check

-• Rice: fluffy, separate grains, lightly buttery, not seasoned rice
+• Rice: fluffy, separate grains, lightly rich (buttery with butter, milder with olive oil), not seasoned rice

 • Sausage: fully cooked, lightly crisped where it contacts rice